netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The augmented ACL structure includes several containers to manage reusable sets of elements that can be matched in an ACL entry.
 Each set is uniquely identified by a name and can be called from the relevant entry.
 The following sets are defined ({{enh-acl-tree}}):

-* IPv4 prefix set:
+IPv4 prefix sets:
-: It contains a list of IPv4 prefixes.
-A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes.
+: An IPv4 prefix set contains a list of IPv4 prefixes.
+A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes in the set.

-* IPv6 prefix set:
+IPv6 prefix sets:
-: It contains a list of IPv6 prefixes.
-A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes.
+: An IPv6 prefix contains a list of IPv6 prefixes.
+A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes in the set.

-* Port sets:
+Port sets:
-: It contains a list of port numbers to be used in TCP/UDP entries.
-The port numbers can be individual port numbers, a range of port numbers, and an operation.
+: A port set contains a list of port numbers to be used in transpot protocol entries (e.g., TCP and UDP).
+: The port numbers can be individual port numbers, a range of port numbers, and an operation.

-* Protocol sets:
+Protocol sets:
-: It contains a list of protocol values.
+: A protocol set contains a list of protocol values.
 Each protocol can be identified either by a number (e.g., 17) or a name (e.g., UDP).

-* ICMP sets:
+ICMP sets:
-: It contains a list of ICMPv4 {{!RFC0792}} or ICMPv6 {{!RFC4443}} types, each of them identified by a type value, optionally the code and the rest of the header.
+: An ICMP set contains a list of ICMPv4 {{!RFC0792}} or ICMPv6 {{!RFC4443}} types, each of them identified by a type value, optionally the code and the rest of the header.
+: New IANA-maintained modules for ICMP types are defined in this document.

-* Aliases:
+Aliases:
 : An alias is defined by a combination of various parameters (e.g., IP prefix, protocol, port number, or VLAN).
-Sets of aliases can be defined and referred to in match criteria.
+Sets of aliases can be defined and referred to in ACL match criteria.

 ## IPv6 Extension Headers